dojo/cli-build-app/README.md

 ## How do I contribute?

 We appreciate your interest!
-Please see the [Dojo 2 Meta Repository](https://github.com/dojo/meta#readme) for the Contributing Guidelines and Style Guide.
+Please see the [Dojo 2 Meta Repository](https://github.com/dojo/meta#readme) for the Contributing Guidelines.
+This repository uses [prettier](https://prettier.io/) for code style and is configured with a pre-commit hook to automatically fix formatting issues on staged `.ts` files before performing the commit.

 ### Installation